 ABM compensates non-employee directors through a combination of annual cash retainers, fees relating to chairing or serving on a committee, and equity grants.
 ABM also reimburses its directors for out-of-pocket expenses incurred in attending Board and Committee meetings.
 Equity awards to non-employee directors in fiscal year 2024 were granted under our stockholder-approved 2021 Equity and Incentive Compensation Plan.
 The Governance Committee reviews the compensation of non-employee directors periodically and recommends changes to the Board whenever it deems appropriate.
-Pay Governance LLC ("Pay Governance"), the Compensation Committee's independent consultant, periodically provides information regarding non-employee director compensation to the Governance Committee.
-For fiscal year 2024, the annual cash retainer for non-employee directors, other than the chairman of the board, increased from \$85,000 to \$90,000.
+Pay Governance LLC ("Pay Governance"), the Compensation Committee's independent consultant, periodically provides information regarding non-employee directors, other than the chairman of the board, increased from \$85,000 to \$90,000.
 The annual cash retainer for the chairman of the board increased from \$175,000 to \$190,000.
-The annual committee member cash retainer for the Governance Committee members and the Stakeholder and Enterprise Risk Committee members each increased from \$10,000 to \$12,500.
-Additionally, the annual equity retainer for non-employee directors, other than the chairman of the board increased from \$150,000 to \$160,000, and the annual board equity retainer for the chairman of the board increased from \$180,000 to \$220,000.
-The following table describes the components of the non-employee director compensation program in effect during 2024.
+The annual cash retainer for the Governance Committee members and the Stakeholder and Enterprise Risk Committee members each increased from \$10,000 to \$12,500.
+Additionally, the annual equity retainer for non-employee directors from \$150,000 to \$160,000, and the annual board equity retainer for the chairman of the board increased from \$150,000 to \$160,000, and the annual board equity retainer for the chairman of the board increased from \$150,000 to \$160,000, and the annual board equity retainer for the chairman of the board increased from \$150,000.